 Several strategies are used to encourage early intervention with AODA issues.
-Policies and enforcement are reviewed with students during residence hall floor meetings, orientation and the first-year seminar course- Humanities 110 that all freshman take their first semester at Waldorf.
+Policies and enforcement are reviewed with students during residence hall floor meetings, orientation and the first-year seminar course- Humanities 110 that all first-year students take their first semester at Waldorf.